jonathanmorgan/python_utilities/README.md

 Python Utility classes.
 Includes the following:

 - __/beautiful\_soup/beautiful\_soup\_helper.py__ - BeautifulSoupHelper class that implements helper methods for common things you do with BeautifulSoup, like getting child text and encoding HTML entities.
-Built against BeautifulSoup 3, but should work with BeautifulSoup 4 if you change the imports.
+Built against BeautifulSoup 3, updated to import BeautifulSoup 4, not sure if it works at the moment.
+Should work just fine...
 - __/booleans/boolean\_helper.py__ - BooleanHelper class with method to convert non-boolean values to boolean type based on valid known true values (1, 't', 'true', 'y', 'yes').
 - __/dictionaries/dict\_helper.py__ - for now, just contains a function to retrieve a dict value that also accepts a default, so you can define default yourself when you look things up in a dict.
 - __/django\_utils/queryset\_helper.py__ - QuerySetHelper class that contains memory-efficient ways of iterating over large QuerySets, and also a few convenience methods for adding date and primary key filters to a QuerySet.